jdrichards-pursuit/accelerator-one-react-check-in/README.md

 ## Features

-- Display the total number of books
+- Display a heading with the title "Book Catalog" from props
 - Display the list of books
-- Add a new book to the list
+- Form to add a new book to the list
-- Display a heading with the title "Book Catalog"

 ## Getting Started